Citi, Accel Invest in Digital Asset Manager Started by Former HSBC, Meta Executives

-SINGAPORE and HONG KONG, Oct.
-6, 2022 /PRNewswire/ -- Wall Street and Silicon Valley are coming together to build digital asset management solutions focused on connecting institutional investors to the crypto ecosystem.
+GURUGRAM, India, Oct.
+7, 2022 /PRNewswire/ -- Wall Street and Silicon Valley are coming together to build digital asset management solutions focused on connecting institutional investors to the crypto ecosystem.

 Earlier this year, former HSBC trader Ashutosh Goel and former Meta Asia executive Supreet Kaur paired up to build xalts, an investment management and technology firm focused on driving real-money institutional participation in the digital asset ecosystem.